 Types of apps that can be built with Node.js

 Before we get to the main course, let’s learn what a typical Node.js application looks like.
 The technology is known for the capability to process multiple concurrent events in a single thread.
 That characteristic is crucial for projects associated with data-heavy workloads.
-At the same time, apps that require CPU-intensive tasks are beyond Node.js’ scope.
-Having weighed all benefits and downsides of the JS runtime environment, we get a set of particular applications best approached with Node.
+At the same time, apps that require CPU-intensive tasks are beyond Node.js’ scope that we’ve already learned when compared Python vs. Ruby vs. Node.js.
+Having weighed all the benefits and downsides of the JS runtime environment, we get a set of particular applications best approached with Node.

 Versatile PM solutions, collaborative services, video conferencing, document sharing, and online communication (chats) tools are good places to implement real-time applications (RTAs).
 This type of app has numerous users that perform heavy I/O operations.
 The risk of overloading the server is extremely high.
 However, Node makes the collaboration environment update seamlessly due to Event API and WebSockets.
 Trello is an example of a Node.js application where real-time collaboration pattern is implemented.

 The typical structure of an IoT system has data transfer in the direction device-server-app where the last element processes and shows data to users.
 And the number of such devices can be immense.
 Node.js allows you to handle an ocean of concurrent requests sent by myriads of devices.
 The already mentioned attributes of the technology (asynchronous processing and event-driven architecture) allow the runtime environment to function as an app layer between databases and devices.
 As an example, we can take Monet, an IoT Energy Management Platform based on MongoDB, which has leveraged the benefits of Node.js for several years.